 Like a tax credit, a tax deduction is a type of tax break.
 It reduces the amount of money you owe Uncle Sam.
 Tax deductions lower your tax burden by lowering your taxable income and you can either claim the standard deduction or itemize your deductions when you file.
-If you don’t know what a standard deduction is $12,000 for single filers and $24,000 for joint filers.
+For tax year 2018 (what you file in early 2019) the standard deduction is $12,000 for single filers and $24,000 for joint filers.
 Prior to the 2018 tax year, the standard deductions were about half as much.
 They increased due to changes from the Republican tax plan that President Trump signed in late 2017.
 If you’re unfamiliar with the standard deduction, continue reading.

 Understanding the Standard Deduction

 Whether you’re a business owner or an employee, you probably want to keep your income tax bill as low as possible.
 That’s where tools like deductions come in.
 And regardless of where you stand on the financial front, there will likely be at least one expense that you can deduct from your taxes.

 In fact, many costs and contributions are deductible, including charitable gifts, mortgage interest, student loan interest, some business-related costs and medical expenses.
 Deducting these individual expenses on your tax return is known as itemizing deductions.
 In order to claim your deductions, you’ll need to have some kind of evidence indicating that you deserve to have a portion of your income exempt from taxation.
 If you think keeping up with several different receipts and bank statements is a hassle, you can always use the standard deduction when you file your income tax return.

 Not everyone will itemize deductions, however.
 That’s because there’s also a standard deduction, which is simply a set amount of money that individuals can automatically subtract from their adjusted gross income.
 It’s not taxed and since it’s tied to inflation, the exact amount usually changes from year to year.
 The size of your standard deduction depends on a few factors: your age, your income and your filing status.